 If it’s your first time visiting “America’s Finest City”, a cute and fun way to get to know San Diego a bit better is to do a hop-on/hop-off trolley tour!

 The route is already arranged for you and highlights the best places to eat, stop, and return to later to do more exploring on your own.
 It may also help you find the most romantic places in San Diego.
 Sit side by side as a local guide lets you in on a bit of the magic the city holds.

 San Diego is a special place for a lot of people because it’s a city that can be anything you want it to be.
 With the beach right there, great hiking trails, plenty of good food and drinks, and numerous fun activities, it’s the perfect place for memorable moments with your significant other.

 I’d even go so far as to say that San Diego is the most romantic city in California, and up there as one of the most romantic in the US.

-If you’re looking for more unique things to do in the Golden State with a special someone, make sure to read through my ultimate bucket list of things to do in California.
+If you’re looking for more unique things to do in the Golden State with a special someone, make sure to read through my ultimate bucket list of California sights.

 Author Bio: Mimi McFadden is a travel blogger and freelance writer.
 Originally from California, she has been slow traveling the world since 2013.
 When she’s not writing, you can probably find her sipping on a pint of craft beer, chasing waterfalls, or planning her next adventure in a foreign land.
 After living abroad for five years in Australia, New Zealand, Thailand, Greece, and Portugal she has finally found a home in San Francisco, California.
 You can find her on Instagram, Facebook, and her blog, The Atlas Heart.